Load Balancing Software

-Load balancing is the act of distributing network or application traffic across the group of servers and computing resources.
-Load Balancer is the component that performs the load distribution action.
-Load balancing enables the smooth functioning of networks and prevents servers from getting overwhelmed by requests.
+Load balancing software is the act of distributing network or application traffic across the group of servers and computing resources.
+Load balancing software is the component that performs the load distribution action.
+Load balancing software enables the smooth functioning of networks and prevents servers from getting overwhelmed by requests.
 Moreover, challenges addressed by Load Balancer are availability, performance, and economy of computing resources.
 Load balancer prevents servers from getting flooded with end-user requests.

-The best load balancing software providers in this category are Nginx and Azure Traffic Manager.
+The load balancing providers in this category are Nginx and Azure Traffic Manager.

-The best load balancing software providers in this category are Azure Application Gateway.
+The load balancing software providers in this category are Azure Application Gateway.

-The best load balancing software providers in this category are Azure Load Balancer, Citrix ADC and Pound.
+The load balancing software providers in this category are Azure Load Balancer, Citrix ADC and Pound.

-The best load balancing software providers in this category are Eddie, Snapt, Charles Proxy and Locust.
+The load balancing software providers in this category are Eddie, Snapt, Charles Proxy and Locust.

 Increasing adoption of cloud load balancing services, data centre traffic, and server virtualization